-Every organization is required to have a Warden Team or ECO (Emergency Control Organization) in their business.
+Every organisation is required to have a Warden Team or ECO (Emergency Control Organization) in their business.
 These are the people who are responsible for directing us out of a building in the event of an evacuation.

 Their roles are more than this, it’s more than just conducting a fire drill once or twice a year and getting to wear one of those coloured hard hats or caps and vests sometimes.